In the past we’ve talked a little bit about various ways to reduce the cost of your home cheese making adventures.

-It seems costs savings are still on the minds of some home cheese makers since we’ve been asked a few times now if existing cheeses can be used as cultures for making new cheeses, as a means towards saving money.
+It seems costs savings are still on the minds of some home cheese makers since we’ve been asked a few times now if existing cheeses can be used as cultures for making new cheese, as a means towards saving money.

 Answering this question is easy.